Codawah/.github/profile/README.md

 -->

 ### What is Codawah 🤔
 Codawah is stand for Code Dawah.
-It is non-profit Organization and Open source community.
-Spread the code / technology literacy across the country.
+It is non-profit Organization and Open source community. ( *Spreading code everywhere* )/ technology literacy across the country.
 #### Main Purpose
 Provide free help and support  in Tech industry for the community free lectures.
 Provide a single platform where students and experts can interact and help each other.